H3AR7B3A7/DjangoCourse/README.md

 > Products.objects.create(title="Product Name",price="10")
 > Product.objects.all()

-## Creating Views
+## HttpResponse
-For a partial we can import HttpResponse and add a function to *'views.py'* in the project folder:
+For a simple response we can import HttpResponse and add a function to *'views.py'* in the project folder:

     from django.http import HttpResponse
-    from django.shortcuts import render

     def home_view(*args, **kwargs):
         return "<h1>Hello World</h1>"